henryxrl/WinSnap_Extras/README.md

 # WinSnap Extras

 WinSnap Extras is a simple script written in AutoHotKey.
-It further extends the Windows' window snapping feature by splitting screen into halfs/thirds/quarters; it's even able to divide the screen into nine windows, all by simple keyboard shortcuts.
+It further extends the Windows' window snapping feature by splitting screen into halfs/thirds/quarters; it's even able to divide the screen into nine windows, all by simple keyboard shortcuts. **Snapped windows will return to their previous locations and sizes after being removed from snapping.**

 ## Installation